 Install the bash Executable

-with the path to our newly installed bash version.
+with the path to the newly installed bash version.
 This file contains the list of valid shells that a user may switch to.
+You must change to the root user to update this file.

 $ brew install bash